Peyush Bansal

 Peyush Bansal (born 26 April 1985) is an Indian entrepreneur, business executive and angel investor.
 He is the co-founder and CEO of Lenskart, an Indian multinational eyewear retail chain, based in Gurugram.
-He is also a "shark" at the show Shark Tank India.
+He is also a "shark" in the show Shark Tank India.

 Early life and education

 He was born into the Hindu Bansal family of Bal Kishan and Kiran Bansal.
 He went to the United States for a job at Microsoft but later quit to start his own business.
 Then he started a new venture, selling eyewear online in the USA.
 He studied at McGill University in Montreal, Canada.

 Career

 In 2007, he came back to India and started SearchMyCampus.com, a classifieds website for college students.
 As the website reached 20 employees, in June 2008, he registered a company called Valyoo Technologies in his parents' house in Greater Kailash, Delhi.
 In 2009, he started another online venture named Flyrr, which was scrapped in November 2010.

 In 2010, under Valyoo Technologies, he began an eyewear retail website named Lenskart along with co-founder Amit Chaudhary.
 In 2011, they were joined by Sumeet Kapahi, who was working for another eyewear brand.
 After Lenskart, he started three more e-commerce ventures under Valyoo Technologies called WatchKart, JewelsKart and BagsKart, but shut down the latter three to focus on eyewear.

+In late 2025, he led Lenskart's IPO, which was a significant event, raising over ₹72 billion with strong investor demand.